pimcore/data-importer/doc/03_Configuration/04_Resolver_Settings.md

 - **Data Source Index**: Field of import that contains the attribute value to look for.
 - **Attribute Name**: Attribute of data object to look for.

+#### Loading Strategy: `Composed Path`

+This allows loading objects using the **Composed Path** syntax described below.

+Using the example Excel file in the **Composed Path** section you could load the Data Object at `/Products/Cars/GMC/Sierra/2015` using Path Syntax `/Products/Cars/$[1]/$[2]/$[0]`.
+Note that any mapped in values that are not valid for the key field will be passed through `ElementService::getValidKey` to ensure a valid key is created when performing the lookup.

+#### Property

+This allows a data object to be loaded based on the value of a property stored on it.

+**This assumes that the property value is unique**.
+If a non-unique value exists, it'll be a random object returned that matches the criteria.

 ### Element Creation
 Define location of new created data objects.